xinzhili/db-mcp-server/README.md

 ## 📋 Overview

 The DB MCP Server is a high-performance, feature-rich implementation of the Database Model Context Protocol designed to enable seamless integration between database operations and client applications like VS Code and Cursor.
-It provides a standardized communication layer allowing clients to discover and invoke database operations through a consistent, well-defined interface, simplifying database access and management across different environments.
+Currently supporting MySQL and PostgreSQL databases, with plans to expand to most widely used databases including NoSQL solutions, it provides a standardized communication layer allowing clients to discover and invoke database operations through a consistent, well-defined interface, simplifying database access and management across different environments.

 ## ✨ Key Features

+- **Multi-Database Support**: Currently supports MySQL and PostgreSQL with plans for expansion
 - **Flexible Transport**: Server-Sent Events (SSE) transport layer with robust connection handling
 - **Standard Messaging**: JSON-RPC based message format for interoperability
 - **Dynamic Tool Registry**: Register, discover, and invoke database tools at runtime